 Provides employment experience in a position consistent with the career objective of the student.
 The position must be approved by the program director.
-This fall, spring, or summer semester variable credit course may be taken as the first or second student internship and is repeatable for credit.
-(4 Credits, 2 Lab/Lab-Discussion)
+This fall or spring semester course may be taken as the first or second student internship and is repeatable for credit.
+(4 credits, 2 Lab/Lab-Discussion)